arzekeil/simplydegree-api/README.md

 # simplydegree-api
 The api to be used with the simply degree frontend

-If you want to access the Simply Degree API follow this path: [Link to Simply Degree API](https://simply-degree.herokuapp.com/)
+If you want to access the Simply Degree API follow this path: https://simply-degree.herokuapp.com/
 Try a sample query: https://simply-degree.herokuapp.com/courses/CP317

 # How to install and run